SJCooper/lets-go-walkies/README.md

 - __The landing Page Hero Image and Headline__

+  - Relevant User Story Example:
+    As a user visiting this webpage, I would like to quickly view the landing page where relvent headline information is clearly obtainable so I can decide if the website is relevent to my needs.

   - The landing page includes a hero image with headline text side by side to allow the user to see exactly who this site is aiming to connect with.
   - This is the first thing someone visiting the site will see so is presented in a clear and concise way to convey the main site focus to the user.

 <img width="1580" alt="hero-headline" src="https://user-images.githubusercontent.com/7358665/155906196-25dee8fc-23c5-4179-b3e7-5fa5b8ffdb83.png">

 - __About Us Cards__

+  - Relevant User Story Example:
+    As a user visiting this webpage, I would like to quickly view the landing page and info cards below the fold where, the cards can give more specific information to me as a user who has decided to look through the main page.

   - The about us section card will allow the user to quickly see the benefits of joining in with the group, even if it is just for ideas of places to go on their own.
   - The cards will serve to highlight the main positives of joining the community and show the welcoming nature of the group.